 - An Intensive Family and Parenting Support (IFPS) worker in partnership with Anglicare NT – intensive family support,

-- The Darrandirra Child and Family Centre – Will be coming later this year
+- The Darrandirra Family Centre – Will be coming later this year

 - CAAPS has a long-term commitment to Aboriginal and Torres Strait Islander people and their families including the wider communities and recognises their diversity and uniqueness by responding to their needs, through differing models of intervention, and ensuring cultural competence of staff and cultural safety for clients.